Wearable Technology Proves Helpful for Social Distancing and Health Monitoring

 Even larger companies, like Ford Motor Company, are testing wearable, social-distancing devices.
 According to Bloomberg, a small group of volunteers at a Ford factory in Plymouth, Michigan, experimented with wearable social-distancing devices back in April that could be deployed more widely once the carmaker reopens idled manufacturing plants.
 These volunteers tried out watch-like wearables that vibrate when employees come within six feet of each other to avoid spreading coronavirus.

 Are you seeing more IoT or IIoT technology on the plant floor because of COVID-19?
-How is your team maintaining social distancing while completing essential work?
+How is your team maintaining social distancing and equipment troubleshooting while completing essential work?